Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula

 - Five Seahawks to watch in third preseason game vs. the Minnesota Vikings

-But what Carroll had to like most was the Seahawks leading 13-6 when the starters (or most of them, anyway) were on the field against a Vikings team that is among the Super Bowl favorites entering the 2018 season.
+But what Carroll liked the most was the Seahawks having a 13-6 lead when the starters (or most of them, anyway) left the field midway through the third quarter against a Vikings team that is among the Super Bowl favorites entering the 2018 season.
+The Seahawks did it with a recipe of running, stopping the run and special teams.

+“I really liked the way we played tonight.
+I thought we gained a lot of ground in areas that were important to us,” Carroll said.

-Here’s what Carroll may have specifically liked out of his starters.
+Here’s what Carroll specifically liked out of his starters.

 An improved running game

-You may have heard that reviving the running game is one of Seattle’s main goals for the 2018 season and at the root of the decisions to revamp the offensive coaching staff.
+You may have heard that reviving the running game is one of the Seahawks’ main goals for the season.
 Friday gave the most evidence yet that things may be trending in the right direction.

-The numbers weren’t overwhelming when the starters on the field but they were solid as Seattle had 60 yards rushing on 14 attempts during the six series in which Russell Wilson was the quarterback and most of the offensive starters were on the field.
+The numbers weren’t overwhelming when the starters were on the field, but they were solid as Seattle had 60 yards rushing on 14 attempts during the six series Russell Wilson was the quarterback and most of the offensive starters were on the field.

 That included 55 yards on 13 carries — a 4.2 yard average that Seattle will take — by the tailbacks Mike Davis (29 on six) and Chris Carson (26 on seven).

-And that also included a six-yard TD run in which left guard Ethan Pocic pulled helping clear a path over the right side for an easy score.
+That also included a 6-yard TD run in which left guard Ethan Pocic pulled to help clear a path over the right side for an easy score.

 Carson has 86 yards on 19 carries in the preseason.
 That’s an average of 4.5 yards per attempt with a long of 12, the kind of grind-it-out running that Carroll wants to get back to.